jesty/nginx-multidatacenter/README.md

 The result will be: "Test TWO".

-Now try to stop the main server that refers to the backend "ONE"
+Now try to stop the main server that refers to the backend "TWO"

 	$ docker stop backendTwo